MS Skaubryn: Sinking

-On March 14, 1958, Skaubryn departed Bremerhaven with 1,288 passengers on board.
+On March 14, 1958, Skaubryn left Bremerhaven with 1,288 passengers aboard.
 On March 31, whilst in the Indian Ocean a fire broke out which quickly spread, though all the passengers safely evacuated the ship in her lifeboats.
 One passenger died due to a heart attack whilst still in a lifeboat.
-Thankfully the seas were calm.
-The first ship to come to her rescue was the Polish Ocean Lines cargo ship MS Małgorzata fornalska.
-The rescued crew and passengers and people was transferred to Ellerman Lines cargo liner SS City of Sydney.
-Although she could not provide accommodation.
-The following day, the Lloyd Triestino passenger liner 'Roma' arrived and all passengers were transferred to her.
+Fortunately the sea was calm.
+The first ship to come to her rescue was the Polish Ocean Lines cargo ship Małgorzata fornalska.
+The rescued crew and passengers and people was transferred to Ellerman Lines cargo liner City of Sydney, but she could not provide accommodation.
+The next day, the Lloyd Triestino passenger liner Roma arrived and all passengers were transferred to her.

 The fire on the Skaubryn caused great damage to her forward and central superstructure, whilst her stern remained untouched.
 An attempt was made to tow her to Aden, first by HMS Loch Fada, then by the Dutch Tug Cycloop, however, Skaubryn slowly took on water and she eventually sank on April 6, 1958.